 Dry Needling.
 The term refers to needling techniques that don’t inject anything into the body.
 This includes techniques such as Acupuncture and Intramuscular Stimulation (IMS).

 Acupuncture is a form of Traditional Chinese Medicine (TCM) that consists of inserting fine myofilament needles into specific points throughout the body.
 These points rest along lines called meridians.
-The needles are then left in for a time to help facilitate the body’s healing process and restore it’s balance.
+The needles are then left in to rest for a time to help facilitate the body’s healing process and restore it’s balance, with occasional stimulation from the therapist.

 Acupuncture is typically very comfortable and can be used to help treat a wide variety of conditions.
 When used during physiotherapy we often focus on using it to help with pain, headaches, tension, stress, and anxiety.